-The HV Charger is fitted in the middle of the chassis and runs from the rear to the front of the unit.
+The HV Charger is fitted under the large storage capacitors and runs from the rear (where air is brought in) to the front of the unit.
 The charger is designed as a module, and we would not expect that field servicing could be carried out on this unit.